-Due to the ongoing pandemic, the organization held its annual conference virtually.
+The organization continues to hold its annual conference virtually.
 Members, the public and advocates are educated concerning pesticide law, information, protection & alternatives at its conference.
 The expenses of the conference are included in its program services.

 NOTE 11 - FAIR VALUE MEASUREMENTS